navanitnandakumar/Python-programs/README.md

 This repo consists of my projects using python.

-◾ Face detection : Detects faces in video using opencv in python.
+◾ Face detection : Detects faces in video using opencv.

 ◾ Emoticon converter : Converts the entered emoticon (in the standard format) into an emoji.